 “I haven’t won a race in a while so it was nice to feel the excitement of being in the leader box again,” Svindal told reporters.

-The men will race a giant slalom Sunday, but Svindal will not take part.
+The men will race a downhill Saturday and giant slalom Sunday.